 How can I get in sooner?

-There are a couple ways to get in sooner.
-You may show up to any of our courses and if a student does not show for their class you may take their spot.
-Be prepared to fill out a registration form and make payment regardless if you are registered for another class.
+You may show up to any of our courses and if another student does not show for their class, you may take their spot.
+Be prepared to fill out a registration form and make payment (cash only) regardless if you are registered for another class.
 You will be refunded once the paperwork reaches our office.
-Another option is to buy your own private class.
-What this means is you would pay for 6 full price student spots and we would work around your schedule and get you trained at your convenience.
-Since you have paid for those spots feel free to invite your family or friends to take it with you.
+If you wish to try and do a “standby”, give us a call prior to the class so we can make sure you have the details needed for the class including dates, times, and directions.

 Do you have any cancellations?

 We do not know when a cancellation will happen and are unable to keep a wait list due to the high demand.
 It is recommended to sign up in the next available spot and then call periodically asking for these possible spots.